DUKE’S FINANCIAL CONFLICTS OF INTEREST PROGRAM

-Campus-based faculty and scholars are required to submit and annual conflict of interest disclosure form, and update it within 30 days of acquiring days of discovering or acquiring a new and reportable financial interest.
-This is required under federal regulations and Duke’s FCOI policy.
+Campus-based faculty and scholars are required to submit an annual conflict of interest disclosure form, and update it within 30 days of acquiring or discovering a new and reportable outside financial interest.

 ORS reviews forms for compliance with Duke’s policy and laws applicable to requirements for sponsored research awards and contracts.
 For example, federal agencies that sponsor research at Duke often require a FCOI review before a proposal is submitted, at the time of award, and when the disclosure form is updated.
 Many contracts require a similar process as well.

 Understanding the term Significant Financial Interest” (SFI) is key to considering a FCOI.
 An SFI is anything of monetary value whether or not the value is readily ascertainable, that reasonably appears to be related to the Individual’s institutional responsibilities, including, but not limited to: